matanlurey/swu-bazel/README.md

 This repository uses [Bazel](https://bazel.build/) for building and testing in a self-contained environment.

-For MacOS or Linux (possibly Windows with WSL), invoke `bazel` from the root of the repository:
+For MacOS or Linux (possibly Windows with WSL), invoke `bazel` from the root:

 ```sh
 ./bazel build //...